Last updated: 9/2/2020

 - Essential staff are doing their best to limit in-person supply visits and order as many items online as possible.

-- Budget permitting, we plan to store up on food and supplements in the event of store closures or breaks in the supply chain.
+- Budget permitting, we are storing up on food and supplements in the event of store closures or breaks in the supply chain.

 - We remain in close communication with all of our critical supply vendors.